social-comp/YouTubeAudit-data/README.md

 **3. Popularity Metric Files**

 foldername: *popularity_metric.zip* [(download)](https://github.com/social-comp/YouTubeAudit-data/blob/master/popularity_metric.zip?raw=true)
 In our <i>watch</i> audit experiment, we build the history of YouTube accounts by automatically making them watch videos that are either all debunking, neutral or promoting the particular misinformative topic under audit investigation.
 We select 20 most popular videos for each of the misinformative topics.
-Popularity is calculated as the engagement accumulated by the video at the time of our experimental runs.
+We define popularity of a video as the engagement accumulated by that video at the time of our experimental runs.
 It is calculated as: -

 <i>popularity metric = like count + dislike count + view count + comment count + favorite count</i>